 The Atomium was built in 1958 as the flagship building of the Brussels World’s Fair, Expo 58.
 The nine spheres represent an iron crystal (magnified 165 billion times) and it was supposed to be torn down soon after the event, but it quickly became an unmistakable symbol of Brussels.
 It has recently been renovated, looks more impressive than ever before, and nobody can imagine the city without the Atomium anymore.

 Practical info: You can see the Atomium from the outside at any time and it’s beautifully lit at night.
-For visits inside, please check opening hours on their website.
+For visits inside, see practical info and get your tickets here.

 If you already make it all the way to the Atomium, then definitely visit the adjacent Mini-Europe as well.
 Here, you’ll find miniature buildings and landmarks from all over Europe, scaled to the size of 1:25.